ankushdas/Nomos/README.md

 For a complete listing of available commands at the top level, see `nomos-src/TopLevel.mli`.

-### Troubleshooting
-1. Sometimes, your `$ make` command may fail with the error "dune: command not found".
-In this case, try restarting your terminal and running `$ make` again.

-2. Sometimes, the core library of ocaml is not correctly installed (generally, if you already have an old installation of core).
-In these cases, simply run `$ opam install core` and try running `$ make` again.

 ## Writing Nomos programs
 Writing session-typed programs needs some guidance.
 First, I will introduce the basic declarations.
 There are three forms of declarations: